Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Arithmetic -modules for algebraic stacks

 \begin{rem} (i) As one can see from the construction of the cohomology theory explained in \ref{secondreadexpl}, quasi-separatedness is important.
 Otherwise, non-separated algebraic spaces appear in the simplicial space $\mr{cosk}_0(X\rightarrow\st{X})$, and we are not able to apply Proposition \ref{secondreadsub}.
 Non quasi-separated stacks naturally appear in the work of \cite{Olog}.

 (ii) We may treat the non quasi-compact case without much effort.
-For a separated scheme $X$ locally of finite type over $k_{\base}$, we take an affine covering $\{U_i\}$, and define $M(X/L)$ by gluing $M(U_i/L)$.
+For a separated scheme $X$ locally of finite type over $k$, we take an affine covering $\{U_i\}$, and define $M(X/L)$ by gluing $M(U_i/L)$.
 Note that this category is not equivalent to $\mr{Ind}(\mr{Hol}(X/L))$ in general.
-Even though we need to care about finiteness and so on, the constructions in \S\ref{Dmodforstack} and \S\ref{cohfunctorstack} can be carried out almost in parallel.
-Since we do not treat such stacks, we do not go into further details. \end{rem}
+Even though we need to care about finiteness and so on, the constructions in \S\ref{Dmodforstack} and \S\ref{cohfunctorstack} can be carried out similarly. \end{rem}

 \begin{prob} Let $X$ be a separated scheme of finite type over $k$.
 We may construct a functor $D^{\mr{b}}(\mr{Con}(X/L))\rightarrow D^{\mr{b}}_{\mr{hol}}(X/L)$ as in \cite{Bei}.
 We ask if this is an equivalence of categories. \end{prob}